-Ship.
+Tons Tons

 Capt.
 Register.
 Burthen.
 To Sail.

-ORPHEUS, Mallet, 575 1000 25th April.
-575 1000 25th April.
-738 1330 3rd May.
-Lyons, FOR PHILADELPHIA.
+Mailet, 575 1000 25th April.

+Lyons, 738 1330 3rd May.
+ORPHEUS,

+FOR PHILADELPHIA.
 CHAMPLAIN, Brown, 624 1150 5th May.
 Apply as above.

+NEW CHARTIST PERIODICAL.

-NEW CHARTIST PERIODICAL THE MIDLAND COUNTIES' ILLUMINA-TOR, Price Three-halfpence, is Published every Saturday Morning, by Mr. SEAL, of Leicester, and may be had of Mr. CLEAVE, Shoe-lane, London of Messrs.
-Sweet, (Nottingham.)
-Skevington and Eveleigh, (Loughborough,) Neal, (Derby,) Vickers, (Belper,) Burgess, (Hinckley,) and all Booksellers in the Kingdom, by application to Mr. Cleave, London, or to the Publisher, Leicester. not right, I saw that I had done wrong, and to rectify infinitely superior in style, matter, and composition, find it in your paper on Saturday.
-I therefore inform | Written by and for educated men."-Northern Star.
-No. 11, (Published Saturday Morning, April 24th.) contains Expostulatory Letter from "John Smith" to Colonel Thompson, on Chartism and the Corn Laws: Letters of Colonel Thompson, Mr. Sweet, of Nottingham, &c.
-Mr. Walter's Address to the Electors of Nottingham; Resolution of the Notsingham Chartists to support him : Address of the Leicester Chartists to the Chartists of Nottingham: Pride of the Wesleyan Priests; the Dissenters New Periodical, "The Nonconformist;" &c. &c.
+THE MIDLAND COUNTIES' ILLUMINA-TOR, Price Three-halfpence, is Published every Saturday Morning, by Mr. SEAL, of Leicester, and may be had of Mr. CLEAVE, Shoe-lane, Loudon; of Messrs.
+Sweet, (Nottingham,) Skevington and Eveleigh, (Loughborough,) Neal, (Derby,) Vickers, (Belper,) Burgess, (Hinckley,) and all Book-ellers in the Kingdom, by application to Mr. Cleave, London, or to the Publisher, Leicester.

+"The Illuminator we hesitate not to pronounce written by and for educated men."-Northern Star No. 11.
+(Published Saturday Morning, April 24th.) contains Expostulatory Letter from "John Smith" of Nottingham, &c.
+Mr. Walter's Address to the Electors of Nottingham: Resolution of the Nottingham Chartists to support him; Address of the Leicester Chartists to the Chartists of Nottingham; Pride of the Wesleyan Priests; the Dissenters' New Periodical, "The Nonconformist;" &c. &c.
 Copies of Nos.
 1, 2, 3, 4, 5, 6, 7, 8, 9, and 10, may be had on application.